From the Album

 Black-and-white photo postcard captioned "Cabins at Bungalo Village, Newfound Lake, Bristol, N.H." — the rows of cabins climbing the hillside below the main house

-The cabins on the hillside — third card of the trio mailed August 3, 1942: “…just the row of lights in front of the cabins are visible.
+The cabins on the hillside — third card of the trio mailed August 3, 1942: “…just the row of lights in front of the estate are visible.
 Beautiful country.”

 Three-panel linen postcard captioned "Greetings from Bungalo Village on Newfound Lake, Bristol, New Hampshire": shuffleboard players, a fisherman with his catch, and a back dive into the lake